 Step 3: Assemble the Cakes

-Take a scoop of mashed potato, flatten into your palm, and add a spoonful of beef mix + a sprinkle of cheese.
+Scoop some mashed potatoes into your hand, flatten slightly, then spoon in the beef mixture and a bit of cheese.
 Gently blanket the filling with another layer of mash and mold it into a plump, sealed patty — like tucking savory treasure inside a potato shell.
 Repeat until all mash is used.

 Step 4: Coat and Crisp